 NMVOC emissions are reported in this category, using Tier 2 method.
-Combustion emissions arising during production of food and drinks are reported in category 1.A.2.e.
+Combustion emissions arising

 Tier 2 default emission factors from 2019 EMEP/EEA Guidebook are used for the production of bread (Europe), sugar, coffee roasting, wine, champagne, beer and spirits.
 No abatement efficiency is taken into account due to absence of data.